ucsb-cs48-w20/5pm-discord/README.md

 ## Installation

 ### Prerequisites
-NodeJS, a Discord Account, and Discord itself.
+Yarn, React, NodeJS, a Discord Account, and Discord itself.

 ### Dependencies
-NodeJS, DiscordJS.
+NodeJS, DiscordJS, React.

 ### Installation Steps
 Clone this repository (Branch: Master).
 Go to https://discordapp.com/developers/applications/ and create an application.
 This will provide a bot token you must place into a token.json file in the src directory.
 The file must be formatted as follows: